 - White sugar.
 It adds a nice sharp sweetness that intensifies and compliments the palm sugar.

-STEP ONE.
-If using dry noodles, soak them in hot water (not boiling) for 15-20 minutes.
+STEP 1.
+Soak dry noodles in hot water (not boiling) for 15-20 minutes.
 Drain and set aside until ready.
 If using fresh noodles, soak them in warm water for 10 minutes.

-STEP TWO.
+STEP 2.
 Add fish sauce, soybean paste, tamarind paste, palm sugar, sweet dark soy sauce, and thin soy sauce in a small saucepan.
-Microwave for 1-2 minutes until the sugar dissolved.
+Microwave for 1-2 minutes until the sugar dissolves.
 Set aside to let cool.
-Or bring to a gentle boil on the stove up on medium heat.
+Or bring to a gentle boil on the stove on medium heat.

-STEP THREE.
-Heat a large skillet on medium-high heat using half of the oil, add garlic, shallot, and chilis, and fry for 30-45 seconds until fragrant.
+STEP 3.
+Heat a large skillet on medium-high heat using half of the oil.
+Add garlic, shallot, and chilis, and fry for 30-45 seconds until fragrant.

-STEP FOUR.
-Add the chicken, and cook until lightly browned 4-5 minutes.
+STEP 4.
+Add the chicken, and cook until lightly browned, 4-5 minutes.

-STEP FIVE.
-Add the rice noodles, stir well and let it cook for 2 minutes.
+STEP 5.
+Add the rice noodles, stir well, and cook for 2 minutes.
 Add water if your noodles are sticking to the pan, 2-3 tablespoons.

-STEP SIX.
-Move the noodles to one side of a wok, add the remaining oil to that empty side and crack two eggs.
+STEP 6.
+Move the noodles to one side of a wok, add the remaining oil to that empty side, and crack two eggs.
 Stir everything together after the eggs are cooked to a light scramble.

-STEP SEVEN.
-Add the sauce to the noodles, stir well and cook for 2 more minutes, stirring once or twice.
+STEP 7.
+Add the sauce to the noodles, stir well, and cook for 2 more minutes, stirring once or twice.

-STEP EIGHT.
+STEP 8.
 Add the bean sprouts and green onions.
-Stir together, taste your Thai Pad Mee Korat and adjust with more fish sauce, a squeeze of fresh lime juice, and sugar.
-Stir gently one last time, remove from heat and serve fresh.
-Garnish with a lime wedge, crushed peanuts, and more fresh or dried chili flakes.
+Stir together, taste your Thai Pad Mee Korat, and adjust with more fish sauce, a squeeze of fresh lime juice, and sugar.
+Stir gently one last time, remove from heat, and serve fresh.
+Garnish with a lime wedge, crushed peanuts, and fresh or dried chili flakes.
 Enjoy!

 Helpful Kitchen Tips